Your

 onions over, leaving 1-inch border.
 Cut dough round into 8 wedges.

-spacing evenly.
+evenly.
 Loosely cover rolls with plastic wrap.
-Repeat with
+Repeat

 degrees F. Brush rolls with egg glaze.
 Sprinkle with sesame seeds.
 Bake